-There can be no assurance that the Developer or, to the extent they are required to do so, the other owners of the Assessed Lots, have the financial capability to complete development within the Project.
-Because there can be no assurance that the sole member (or future members) of the Developer will provide additional funds to the Developer, nor that bank loans will be available to the Developer sufficient to pay all costs attributable to the Project, the Developer may have to depend on revenues from sales of lots and parcels to generate cash flow and otherwise make funds available to pay all costs associated with the ownership, operation and development of the Project.
-There are similar risks with regard to the owners of the Assessed Lots.
-If the owners of the Assessed Lots have to depend on sales of lots and parcels to generate cash flow, there can be no assurance that sufficient funds will be available to such owners to pay all of their obligations and liabilities, including, without limitation, Special Assessments (including those relating to property then owned by such owners to be applied to pay the Bonds), as such obligations and liabilities become due and payable.
+There can be no assurance that the Developer has the financial capability to complete development within the Project.
+Because there can be no assurance that the Developer will be able to raise additional capital, nor that bank loans will be available to the Developer sufficient to pay all costs attributable to the Project, the Developer may have to depend on revenues from sales of lots and parcels to generate cash flow and otherwise make funds available to pay all costs associated with the ownership, operation and development of the Project.
+If the Developer has to depend on sales of lots and parcels to generate cash flow, there can be no assurance that sufficient funds will be available to the Developer to pay all of its obligations and liabilities, including, without limitation, Special Assessments (including those relating to property then owned by the Developer to be applied to pay the Bonds), as such obligations and liabilities become due and payable.
+See TABLE 6 with regard to the concentration of ownership of property in, and obligation for payment of Special Assessments of, the Developer.